-- the inability to fund development; - · development costs that exceed budgeted amounts; - delays in completion of construction; - the inability to obtain all necessary zoning and construction permits; - the inability to identify, or the unavailability of, suitable sites on acceptable leasing or purchase terms; - · developed restaurants that do not achieve desired revenue or cash flow levels once opened; - incurring substantial unrecoverable costs in the event a development project is abandoned prior to completion; - the inability to recruit, train and retain managers and other employees necessary to staff each new restaurant; - changes in governmental rules, regulations and interpretations; and - · changes in general economic and business conditions.
+- the inability to fund development; - · development costs that exceed budgeted amounts; - · delays in completion of construction; - the inability to obtain all necessary zoning and construction permits; - the inability to identify, or the unavailability of, suitable sites on acceptable leasing or purchase terms; - developed restaurants that do not achieve desired revenue or cash flow levels once opened; - incurring substantial unrecoverable costs in the event a development project is abandoned prior to completion; - the inability to recruit, train and retain managers and other employees necessary to staff each new restaurant; - · changes in governmental rules, regulations and interpretations; and - · changes in general economic and business conditions.

 We cannot assure you that our growth and development plans can be achieved.
-Our development plans will require additional management, operational and financial resources.
+As a result of the continuing economic downturn, we are significantly reducing our development of new restaurants in the near term.
+Our long-term development plans will require additional management, operational and financial resources.
 For example, we will be required to recruit and train managers and other personnel for each new restaurant.
 We cannot assure you that we will be able to manage our expanding operations effectively and our failure to do so could adversely affect our results of operations.
 In addition, our ability to open new restaurants and to grow, as well as our ability to meet other anticipated capital needs, will depend on our continued access to external financing, including borrowings under our senior credit facility.
 We cannot assure you that we will have access to the capital we need on acceptable terms or at all, which could materially adversely affect our business.
+In addition, our need to manage our financial leverage ratios in connection with the senior credit facility may cause us to reduce our ability to develop new restaurants.